 A taxi is an inexpensive and fast way to travel between the airport and the city center.
 The airport is close to the city center.
 A fair price, depending on where you are staying in the city, would be between 6000 and 10 000 sum.

-When exiting the airport, a mass of unofficial taxi drivers will be fighting for your custom.
+When exiting the airport, unofficial taxi drivers will be fighting for your custom.
 It’s good to keep walking through the initial storm towards the taxi stand 50m off.
 This is where official taxis are standing.
 From here, you can start negotiating.

 Not necessarily a pleasant first experience in Uzbekistan, especially at 4am after waiting for your bags for 2 hours, but stay tough and do not get ripped off!